-- READY is used to change the status of a weapon, armor, or other item.
+• READY is used to change the status of a weapon, armor, or other item.
 Only readied items can be used in combat.
 A character cannot ready more than two hand-held items at once.
 Arrows and crossbow quarrels are assumed to be in a quiver and can be readied at all times.
-Some items will take both hands when readied (bows, quarter staffs, etc), some take only one (long swords, wands, etc) and others take no hands (rings, armor, etc).
-On some systems there are items that can only be readied or unreadied while in either camp or combat. - USE activates an item.
+Some items will take both hands when readied (bows, quarter staffs, etc.), some take only one (long swords, wands, etc.), and others take no hands (rings, armor, etc).
+On some systems there are items that can only be readied or unreadied while in either camp or combat.

+• USE activates an item.
 If you are using an item in combat, the Aim Menu will appear if the item can be targeted.
-See the Combat section for details. - TRADE is used to transfer an item from one character to another.
+See the Combat section for details about the Aim Menu.

+• TRADE is used to transfer an item from one character to another.
 Choose the character to trade to and then choose the item or items to trade.
-Remember that a conscious NPC will not give up an item once he has it. - DROP permanently removes items from a character.
-Dropped items may not be recovered. - HALVE will divide a bundle of some item into two bundles.
-For example, halve would turn one bundle of 42 Arrows into two groups of 21 Arrows each.
-This is handy for dividing items to distribute among party members. - JOIN combines all similar items into one line.
+Remember that a conscious NPC will not give up an item once he has it.

+• DROP permanently removes items from a character.
+Dropped items may not be recovered.

+• HALVE will divide a bundle of some item into two bundles.
+For example, halve would turn one bundle of 42 arrows into two groups of 21 arrows each.
+This is handy for dividing items to distribute among party members.

+JOIN combines all similar items into one line.
 No more than 255 similar items can be joined on one line.
-Some items cannot be joined. - SELL is available under the Armoury Menu and is described there. - ID is available under the Armoury Menu and is described there.
+Some items, such as potions, cannot be joined.

+• SELL is described under the Shop Menu.